-These financial statements, and accompanying notes, have been prepared using the relevant level of rounding according to individual notes.
+These financial statements and accompanying notes have been prepared using the relevant level of rounding according to individual notes.
 In some instances, this has led to a variance in totals/sub-totals.
-Any variances of 1 unit (£'000 etc.) are caused by rounding's and are considered to be trivial for the purpose of the accounts.
+Any variances of 2 units (£'000 etc.) are caused by roundings and are considered to be trivial for the purpose of the accounts.